Siberians flock to toxic lake for 'Maldives' selfies

 But the Siberian Generating Company, which owns the site, says the lake's bright colours are due to calcium oxides -- substances found in quicklime and harmful to humans -- diluted in shallow waters.

-"The bottom of the ash disposal site is claylike, so if you fall there, it's hard to get out," she said.

-She added that while the company has placed roadblocks, they can be easily circumvented on foot.

-Despite the signs "Danger Zone", the photographers keep coming, driven by the quest for Instagram "likes".
+Although the company has hung warning signs, the photographers keep coming, driven by the quest for Instagram "likes".

-"I found out about this place from friends," Alyona, a photographer, told AFP after taking pictures of a young woman posing in a bathing suit on the shore caked with white residue.

-"Turns out it's a poisonous liquid and maybe we're risking getting poisoned by the air too," she said looking at the water.

 "The rash is gone already, but I would not recommend tasting this water," said Alexei Cherenkov, whose photo on a unicorn float was "liked" almost 400 times.